thevinter/thevinter.github.io/jardskirn.md

 ![Header](/images/header_homebrew.jpg)

 The main page explaining my homebrew world of Jardskírn.
-A low-magix isolated world based on Iceland and Japan.
+A low-magic isolated world based on Iceland and Japan.

 ## Why do I felt the urge to create my own world?